Skip to Content

 Is Spanish chorizo the same as Mexican chorizo?

-No, they are very different indeed!
+No, they are very different!
 I cook with a lot of chorizo sausage and often get asked this question by visitors from the US.

-Mexican chorizo is generally not cured and has a very different texture and flavour to Spanish chorizo.
+Mexican chorizo is generally not cured and has a very different texture and flavour from Spanish chorizo.
 It is not ideal for this recipe.

 Can I make this vegetarian?